Petar-Dinev/JavaScript/README.md

 # SoftUni-Fundamentals

-Here are my tasks from SoftUni-Fundamentals course.
+Here are my tasks from each learning course.